Finite-state machine: State/Event table

 Several state-transition table types are used.
 The most common representation is shown below: the combination of current state (e.g. B) and input (e.g. Y) shows the next state (e.g. C).
-The complete action's information is not directly described in the table and can only be added using footnotes.
-An FSM definition including the full action's information is possible using state tables (see also virtual finite-state machine).
+By itself, the table cannot completely describe the action, so it is common to use footnotes.
+Other related representations may not have this limitation.
+For example, an FSM definition including the full action's information is possible using state tables (see also virtual finite-state machine).

 UML state machines

 The Unified Modeling Language has a notation for describing state machines.
 UML state machines overcome the limitations of traditional finite-state machines while retaining their main benefits.
 UML state machines introduce the new concepts of hierarchically nested states and orthogonal regions, while extending the notion of actions.
 UML state machines have the characteristics of both Mealy machines and Moore machines.
 They support actions that depend on both the state of the system and the triggering event, as in Mealy machines, as well as entry and exit actions, which are associated with states rather than transitions, as in Moore machines.